Social Insurance Number

 - Who can apply for a SIN?

-- How do I apply for a SIN, replace my card or amend my SIN record (e.g., a name change)?
+- How do I apply for a SIN, obtain a confirmation of my SIN, or amend my SIN record (e.g., a name change)?

 - What forms do I need to apply?